-These are the best heavy duty cases for the Samsung Galaxy S21 Plus

-Best Heavy Duty Cases for Samsung Galaxy S21 Plus Android Central 2021
+Best Heavy Duty Cases for Samsung Galaxy S21 Plus in 2022

 The Galaxy S21+ is in the sweet spot in Samsung's new lineup of flagship smartphones.
 As nice as the device is, though, if you want to keep it looking sweet, you're going to need a protective case.
 Here are the best heavy-duty cases that we could find for the Samsung Galaxy S21+.
 Which one is going to grace your Galaxy S21+?

-- Best in class: ArmadilloTek Vanguard
+ArmadilloTek Vanguard

 It seems that we always have an ArmadilloTek case on our roundups these days, and that's for a good reason — the case manufacturer knows how to protect your smartphone.
 The Vanguard series is rated for twice the military drop-test standards, but it's thin enough to allow for wireless charging and NFC payments.
 Plus, it comes with a built-in kickstand.
 In addition to the matte black version, you can also find a bright, vibrant orange option.

-First-party strong: Samsung Rugged Protective Case
+Samsung Rugged Protective Case

 If you like your industrial cases from the first-party manufacturer, you might want to consider this option from Samsung.
 It is available in silver or a striking black and features a detachable built-in kickstand.
 It also has grippy groves on the back and textured side rails to prevent it from slipping out of your hand.

-Industrial chic: FTRONGRT Case
+FTRONGRT Case

 This case is one of the more stylish that we've seen in the heavy-duty category.
 Not only is it resistant to bumps, dings, drops, and scratches, but it has a Tron meets Robocop aesthetic that we can get behind.
 If basic black or simple silver isn't your thing, the case is also available in beautiful blue, pretty pink, ravishing red, or bold gold.

-Tough as nails: Urban Armor Gear Monarch Case
+Urban Armor Gear Monarch Case

 The Urban Armor Gear Monarch floats like a butterfly because it's so lightweight, but that doesn't mean it can't take a hit.
 It features five layers of protection in its frame, core, leather and polycarbonate plates, and an alloy metal frame.
 It is drop tested at twice the military standard, and it has clicky, tactile buttons.

-Guardian of your Galaxy: Sucnakp Heavy Duty Rugged Shield Case
+Sucnakp Heavy Duty Rugged Shield Case

 This case certainly won't stand out, but it also won't distract from the beauty of your S21+.
 It's made of heavy-duty, shockproof TPU, and the banding on the back panel makes it easier to grip the large device.
 The case fits snugly and assures that your phone won't move around or fall out.

-Iron man: Hllhunke Hybrid Aluminum Metal Shockproof Case
+Hllhunke Hybrid Aluminum Metal Shockproof Case

 This hybrid metal case looks the part of a superhero, particularly the version with the red and black finish.
 It has a dual-layer construction for ultimate shock absorption, along with a honeycomb cooling system to dissipate heat, so your phone doesn't get too hot.
 There are also covers over the ports to ensure that no errant dust or dirt gets into the device.

-Clear cushioning: Samsung Clear Protective Case
+Samsung Clear Protective Case

 If you opt for one of the more colorful S21+ options like violet or pink, you probably want to show it off to the world.
 Thankfully, Samsung makes an excellent first-party clear case that lets your colors shine through while letting you hold on to it extra tightly thanks to grippy sides and a built-in lanyard holder.

-Grippy Galaxy: ZAGG Denali Case
+Gear4 Denali Case

-Protect your S21+ in understated style with the ZAGG Denali.
+Protect your S21+ in understated style with the Gear4 Denali.
 The interesting and intricate textured pattern on the rear of the case makes a statement without standing out and gives you all the grip you need to keep the phone from dropping.
-ZAGG's D30 material is drop-rated for 5 meters of protection.
+The D30 material is drop-rated for 5 meters of protection.

-Lock box: Otterbox Defender Case
+Otterbox Defender Case

 Otterbox cases are legendary for their toughness against accidental drops and falls, but this latest version of the popular Defender series is also quite adept at protecting against smaller threats like germs and bacteria.
 Its rugged construction incorporates a silver-based antimicrobial additive that inhibits bacterial growth.
 This case takes care of you and your S21+!

-Speed racer: PUROOM Carbon Fiber Leather Hybrid Case
+PUROOM Carbon Fiber Leather Hybrid Case

 If you're looking for a heavy-duty case that is both stylish and lightweight, this is the one to get.
 It's made of a combination of carbon fiber and leather and sports a fun racing stripe down the back.
 It's available in a vibrant neon yellow (our favorite), as well as red and blue.
 You're sure to turn a few heads with this protective package for your S21+.

-Foolproof protection: Foluu Aluminum Metal Shockproof Case
+Foluu Aluminum Metal Shockproof Case

 This case gives our Spidey-senses a tingle, with its webbed pattern on the back and red coloring.
 It features a large, raised edge on the front to protect the display and a metal bumper protecting its anti-shake rubber silicone cradle.
 If red isn't your thing, it also comes in black or blue.